Cody Franson: Avangard Omsk

 On September 5, 2018, Franson signed his first overseas contract, joining Avangard Omsk of the KHL.
 Over the duration of his tenure with Avangard, Franson was productive from the blueline, registering 43 points in 98 regular season games.

 Return to North America

-As a free agent from his stint in Russia, and with the ongoing COVID-19 pandemic, Franson opted to return to North America by agreeing to a one-year AHL contract with his former club, the Rockford IceHogs, on September 23, 2020.
+As a free agent from his stint in Russia, and with the ongoing COVID-19 pandemic, Franson opted to return to North America, agreeing to a one-year AHL contract with his former club, the Rockford IceHogs, on September 23, 2020.
 As an alternate captain for the IceHogs in the 2020–21 season, Franson added an offensive presence from the blueline in posting 4 goals and 17 points in 26 games of the shortened season.

-On July 22, 2021, Franson left the IceHogs as a free agent and continued in the AHL in agreeing to a one-year contract with the Hershey Bears, the primary affiliate to the Washington Capitals.
+On July 22, 2021, Franson left the IceHogs as a free agent and continued playing in the AHL, agreeing to a one-year contract with the Hershey Bears, the primary affiliate of the Washington Capitals.